anuragsaha009/laravel-package/README.md

  At the roo of the package ,open a terminal and run
  $ composer init

- A composer.json file will be create that look like
+ A composer.json file will be create that look like that {

-{
     "name": "package/tags",
     "description": "Package for tag management",
     "authors": [